Voice of the Customer

 3. Medallia - Best for CX Measurement Across Physical and Digital Touchpoints

-Medallia was built for industries where experience happens in physical locations.
-Retail, hospitality, financial services, automotive.
-Post-visit surveys from a retail store, a call center transcript, and an app review can connect to the same customer journey.
-Few platforms on this list cover that ground.
+Medallia is built for industries where customer experience happens in physical locations: retail, hospitality, financial services, automotive.
+Post-visit surveys from a retail store, a call center transcript, and an app review can all roll into the same customer journey view, and few platforms on this list cover that ground at the same depth.

-That said, Medallia deployments require a CX team to run them.
-Configuration, integration, internal adoption, ongoing program management.
-The platform assumes you have the people and processes to operationalize what it surfaces.
-Organizations that buy Medallia without that operational maturity end up with an expensive measurement layer that generates reports nobody acts on.
+The catch is that Medallia is a CX team's tool, not a self-serve one.
+Configuration, integration, internal adoption, ongoing program management, all of it assumes dedicated headcount running the program.
+Organizations that buy Medallia without that operational maturity end up with an expensive measurement layer producing reports nobody acts on.

 Text analytics (Athena AI) has improved but still trails purpose-built tools for unstructured analysis.
 Medallia's roots are in structured CX measurement, and it shows.
-Time to value is measured in months with professional services typically included in the deal.
+Time to value is measured in months, with professional services typically built into the deal.

 4. InMoment - Best for Closed-Loop CX Listening